Common buzzard: Nests

 Common buzzards tend to build a bulky nest of sticks, twigs and often heather.
 Commonly, nests are up to 1 to 1.2 m across and 60 cm deep.
 With reuse over years, the diameter can reach or exceed 1.5 m and weight of nests can reach over 200 kg.
 Active nests tend to be lined with greenery, most often this consists of broad-leafed foliage but sometimes also includes rush or seaweed locally.
 Nest height in trees is commonly 3 to 25 m, usually by main trunk or main crutch of the tree.
 In Germany, trees used for nesting consisted mostly of red beeches (Fagus sylvatica) (in 337 cases), whereas a further 84 were in assorted oaks.
 Buzzards were recorded to nest almost exclusively in pines in Spain at a mean height of 14.5 m.
-Trees are generally used for a nesting location but they will also utilize crags or bluffs if trees are unavailable.
+Trees are generally used for a nesting location but they will also use crags or bluffs if trees are unavailable.
 Buzzards in one English study were surprisingly partial to nesting on well-vegetated banks and due to the rich surrounding environment habitat and prey population, were actually more productive than nests located in other locations here.
 Furthermore, a few ground nests were recorded in high prey-level agricultural areas in the Netherlands.
 In the Italian Alps, 81% of 108 nests were on cliffs.
-The common buzzard generally lacks the propensity of its Nearctic counterpart, the red-tailed hawk, to occasionally nest on or near manmade structures (often in heavily urbanized areas) but in Spain some pairs recorded nesting along the perimeter of abandoned buildings.
+The common buzzard generally lacks the propensity of its Nearctic counterpart, the red-tailed hawk, to occasionally nest on or near manmade structures (often in heavily urbanised areas) but in Spain some pairs recorded nesting along the perimeter of abandoned buildings.
 Pairs often have several nests but some pairs may use one over several consecutive years.
 Two to four alternate nests in a territory is typical for common buzzards, especially those breeding further north in their range.